 - Tour Pricing: Please click on the Book Now button for the latest pricing.
 Note that most of our tours require a 2-person minimum.
 Single individuals can always go, but may need to pay the 2-person rate if nobody else decides to join.

-- Tour Meetup Location: You will meet at our home in Kanab, UT.
+- Tour Meetup Location: You will meet at our office in Kanab, UT.
 The address will be given in your confirmation email.
-This is a safe place to park your vehicle.
-If you like, you can leave any valuables inside the house.
-Once you arrive, we’ll ask you to load your gear and sign a liability release waiver.
-If you haven’t yet paid in full, we’ll take the remaining payment via cash or credit card.
-Contact us if you are unable to get to the meet-up spot and we’ll make alternate arrangements.
+This is a safe place to park your vehicle and you can leave any valuables inside.
+Once you arrive, you'll load your gear and sign a liability waiver.
 Las Vegas is the closest major airport to Kanab.
 There is no public transportation to Kanab, so you’ll need your own rental car or private vehicle.
 We recommend that you stay in a hotel in Kanab the evening of your tour.
 There are many good hotels in the area like Hampton Inn, Holiday Inn Express, Comfort Inn & Suites, and the Canyons Botique.

 - Areas: There are two ways to access the Wave.
 The majority of our clients go the standard route via Wire Pass.
 On special request, we can take you via the Notch Route.
 The Notch Route is more strenuous, you get to see some petroglyphs along the way, and it’s faster for getting into the Boneyard and Sand Cove.